ungoogled-software/ungoogled-chromium-macos/announcements.md

+## Announcements

 Ungoogled-Chromium macOS builds are now notarized (signed) with an Apple Developer ID!
-Notarized builds will be provided at least till the end of our 2024-2025 Apple Developer Program membership year, which ends on October 14th 2025.
+Notarized builds will be provided at least till the end of our 2025-2026 Apple Developer Program membership year, which ends on October 14th 2026.

 The notarized binaries distributed in the ungoogled-software/ungoogled-chromium-macos repository are signed with the Apple Developer ID certificate `Developer ID Application: Qian Qian (B9A88FL5XJ)`.
 You should be able to verify the signature of the binaries after downloading the `.dmg` file, extracting the `.app` file, and running the following command in Terminal: